ndf-zz/asfv1/README.md

 In SpinASM, entries -1, 1, -2 and 2 are interpreted
 differently depending on how they are used.
-To get the Spin-like behaviour, use option -s (--spinreals).
+To get the Spin-like behaviour in asfv1, use option -s (--spinreals).

-Operand expressions support the following arithmetic and bitwise operators, listed in order of precedence from lowest to highest:

-	|	bitwise or
-	^	bitwise xor
-	&	bitwise and
-	<<	bitwise left shift
-	>>	bitwise right shift
-	+	add
-	-	subtract
-	*	multiply
-	//	integer divide
-	/	divide
-	-	unary minus
-	+	unary plus
-	~	unary negate (! in spinasm)
-	**	power
-	( )	parentheses

-Expressions can be used in any operand, as long as the final value is a constant integer or real number appropriate for the instruction.
+Operand expressions support arbitrary arithmetic and bitwise operators, and may be used in any operand, as long as the final value is a constant integer or real number appropriate for the instruction.
 Invalid combinations of real numbers and integer values will generate an error eg: